 “Despite its many enemies, the Bible became—and continues to be—the most widely distributed book of all time.
 In whole or in part, an estimated five billion copies have been printed in more than 2,800 languages.
 This is in sharp contrast with books on philosophy, science, and related fields, which may have a limited circulation and may quickly go out-of-date.”

 I will agree that sometimes science textbooks get outdated; I personally would not want a doctor working on me based on information he or she read in a medical textbook from a hundred years ago.
 However, there are two things to consider about this statement made in the Awake magazine, and one is that science textbooks often build on what they’ve already established, rather than becoming outdated because of being proven wrong.
-Science may include supposition and experiment, but this doesn’t mean that we are constantly throwing away things we’ve already learned every time we make a new discovery.
+Scientists are not constantly throwing away things they’ve already learned every time they make a new discovery.

 Let me explain it this way.
 As telescopes and other instruments were developed, we discovered more details about the moon.
 For instance, we eventually learned that its phases are caused by how the moon is angled in relation to the position of the sun and the earth.
 As humans learned about gravity, we then realized that the moon stays with us because of the earth’s gravitational pull.
 We learned how the moon’s gravity affects the tide of the oceans.
 Once we could reach the moon’s surface with space explorers and actual astronauts, we learned more about the composition of that surface.

 The point being, science told us more about the moon as humans learned more, but this doesn’t mean we needed to just throw away the “outdated” science that came before it.
 Humans didn’t find out that they were wrong about everything they had learned about the moon up until that point, but just learned more.
 Saying that science books go “out of date” is very misleading, as it seems to imply that older science is junk science, but in reality, it’s often just incomplete science.